The 39 Steps (1935 film): Plot

-At a London music hall theatre, Richard Hannay is watching "Mr. Memory" demonstrate his powers of recall when gunshots are heard.
+At a London music hall theatre, Richard Hannay is watching "Mr. Memory" demonstrate his powers of fact recall by answering trivia questions from the audience, when gunshots are heard.
 In the ensuing panic, Hannay finds himself holding a seemingly frightened woman who persuades him to take her back to his flat.
 She tells him her name is Annabella Smith, she is a spy and she fired the shots to create a diversion so she could elude assassins.
 She claims that she has uncovered a plot to steal vital British military information, masterminded by a man missing the top joint of one finger.
 She mentions "The 39 Steps", but does not explain the phrase.

 Later that night, Smith bursts into Hannay's bedroom and warns him to flee, before dying from a knife in her back.
-Hannay finds a map of the Scottish Highlands clutched in her hand, showing the area around Killin, with something named "Alt-na-Shellach" circled.
-He sneaks out of his flat disguised as a milkman to avoid the waiting assassins.
-He then boards the Flying Scotsman express train to Scotland.
-At Waverley Station in Edinburgh, he learns that he is the target of a nationwide manhunt for Smith's murderer.
-When he sees police searching the train, he goes to another compartment and kisses the sole occupant, Pamela, to try to avoid capture.
-However, she alerts the policemen, who stop the train on the Forth Rail Bridge.
+Hannay finds a map of the Scottish Highlands clutched in her hand, showing the area around Killin, with a building named "Alt-na-Shellach" circled.
+He sneaks out of his flat disguised as a milkman to avoid the waiting assassins and boards the Flying Scotsman to Scotland.
+At Waverley Station in Edinburgh, he learns he is the target of a nationwide manhunt for Smith's murderer.
+When he sees police searching the train, he goes to another compartment and kisses the sole occupant, Pamela, to try to avoid capture; however, she alerts the policemen, who stop the train on the Forth Bridge.
 Hannay escapes.

 Making his way north, he stays the night with a crofter and his much younger wife, Margaret.
 Early the next morning, Margaret sees the headlights of a police car approaching and wakes Hannay; before he flees, she gives him her husband's coat.
 The police chase after him, even employing an autogyro, but he eludes them.

 He eventually reaches Alt-na-Shellach, the house of Professor Jordan, where a party is going on.
 Jordan hides him from the police.
 He listens to Hannay's story.
 When Hannay states that the leader of the spies is missing the top joint of the little finger of his left hand, Jordan shows his right hand, which is missing that joint.
-He offers Hannay the opportunity to commit suicide, then shoots him and leaves him for dead.
-However, the bullet is stopped by a hymnary in the crofter's coat.
+He offers Hannay the opportunity to kill himself, then shoots him and leaves him for dead, but the bullet is stopped by a hymnary in the crofter's coat.